ganeshsar/TalonInteractionZones/README.md

 ![example of good zone configuration](http://ganeshsaraswat.ca/InternetImages/zconfiguration.jpg)

 ## Creating the Zones PDF
 For your reference these are the rules for when you're creating a custom interaction zone.
 Look at the example above for an intuitive understanding of how this works.
+Also, included in .../pdfparser/ is the .psd file which was used to export the default PDF for your use as a reference.
 1. Every interaction zone must have a unique colour (as long as the colour is a little bit different, its fine).
 2. All text (the configuration text) must be inside the appropriate unique colour.
 3. The background of the exported PDF must be pure white.